Banana1530/MoMA-prototype/Readme.md

 Right now I am trying to separate the implementation of function from `.h` file to `.cpp` file but it would fail to compile for no reason.
 Still working on it.

-The following gif shows how three different penalties, L1(black), SCAD(green) and non-negativity L1 (red) effect the recovered signal with varying lambda.
+The following gif shows how three different sparse penalties, L1(black), SCAD(green) and non-negativity L1 (red) effect the recovered signal with varying lambda.
 This example is from Allen, 2013, Sparse and Functional Principal Component Analysis, where a sinusoidal signal from a combination of three is extracted.

 Primitive C++ code is posted now.
 R code for the demo is attached below.